ariuna-systems/.github/profile/README.md

 # Welcome to Arjuna Systems

-Arjuna Systems is a technology startup focused on developing situational awareness platforms for highly regulated industries.
+Arjuna Systems is a technology startup focused on developing situational awareness platforms for regulated industries.

 ## What We Do